 What I find largely omitted from these stories are the events in-between current and future.
 Of course, from further reading, we find out about the landmines and obstacles that the character faces to either accomplish or fail the mission they are assigned.

 I find that it’s in these in-between stories that I am learning and being observant to ensure that I am walking in my own grief journey.
 The same is true when watching a movie.
-Imagine watching a new movie on Netflix, only for the movie to have shown the beginning and the end, missing out the in-between.
+Imagine watching a new movie on Netflix, only for the movie to have shown the beginning and the end, missing out on the in-between.

 That the emotions and the feelings of guilt one currently experiences after the death of a loved one won’t be forever as observed from people’s experience, but it doesn’t help one navigate through the mine-filled land one needs to navigate to get to this new destination of hope and thriving.

 I don’t know about other ethnic groups, but I found this “alpha and omega” narrative to be true with those of African heritage especially around uncomfortable conversations such as grief and living with loss.

 Those who shared their grief and loss journey with me were varied, ranging from loss of a spouse to loss of an unborn baby to loss of a baby to loss of parents to loss of a sibling.

 I am forever grateful to those who let me into their journey to share the headlines of their struggles.